Home Maps Resources Calendar About

 Volunteers from the local carpenters union erected scaffolding around the lighthouse so that volunteers from Painters Local 1122 could clean, repoint, and paint the historic tower in 2014.
 The Maritime Society had raised $150,000 for the restoration project, and besides paying for needed materials, some of the funds were used to construct new retaining walls at the base of the tower to replace those washed out by Superstorm Sandy.

 In 2014, residents to the north of the lighthouse sued the Maritime Society for alleged trespassing and disruptive activities.
 Shortly thereafter, the occupants of the keeper’s dwelling tried to block land access to the lighthouse.
-The city zoning board issued a cease-and-desist after deciding that the lighthouse can not be operated as a museum in a residential zone.
-The Maritime Society raised $175,000 in 2015 to build a dock to permit water access to the lighthouse, and in 2018, a superior court judge ruled that limited visited to the lighthouse were possible under existing zoning regulations.
+The city zoning board issued a cease-and-desist after deciding that the lighthouse could not be operated as a museum in a residential zone.
+The Maritime Society raised $175,000 in 2015 to build a dock to permit water access to the lighthouse, and in 2018, a superior court judge ruled that limited visits to the lighthouse by land were possible under existing zoning regulations.
 In 2019, the Board of Zoning Appeals determined that up to twelve tours a week could be held with each tour limited to no more than six people.

 Keepers: